Deborah Lipstadt: David Irving libel suit

-On September 5, 1996, author David Irving sued Lipstadt and her publisher Penguin Books for libel in an English court for characterizing some of his writings and public statements as Holocaust denial in her book Denying the Holocaust.
+On September 5, 1996, author David Irving sued Lipstadt and her publisher Penguin Books for libel in an English court for characterizing some of his writings and public statements as Holocaust denial in her book Denying the Holocaust: The Growing Assault on Truth and Memory.

 Lipstadt's legal defense team was led by Anthony Julius of Mishcon de Reya while Penguin's was led by Kevin Bays and Mark Bateman of Davenport Lyons.
 Both defendants instructed Richard Rampton QC, while Penguin also instructed Heather Rogers as junior counsel.
 The expert witnesses for the defence included Cambridge historian Richard J. Evans, Christopher Browning, Robert Jan van Pelt, and Peter Longerich.

 English libel law places the burden of proof on the defendant rather than the plaintiff.
 Lipstadt and Penguin won the case using the justification defense, namely by demonstrating in court that Lipstadt's accusations against Irving were substantially true and therefore not libelous.
 The case was argued as a bench trial before Mr Justice Gray, who produced a written judgment 349 pages long detailing Irving's systematic distortion of the historical record of World War II.
 The Times (April 14, 2000, p.
 23) said of Lipstadt's victory, "History has had its day in court and scored a crushing victory."

 Despite her acrimonious history with Irving, Lipstadt has stated that she is personally opposed to the three-year prison sentence Austria imposed on Irving for two speeches he made in 1989, where he claimed there had been no gas chambers at Auschwitz.
 In Austria, minimizing the atrocities of the Third Reich is a crime punishable with up to 10 years' imprisonment.
 Speaking of Irving, Lipstadt said, "I am uncomfortable with imprisoning people for speech.
 Let him go and let him fade from everyone's radar screens ...
 Generally, I don't think Holocaust denial should be a crime.
 I am a free speech person, I am against censorship."